Minneapolis–Saint Paul International Airport: Expansions

 Ground was broken for the current Terminal 1 building on October 26, 1958.
 The US $8.5 million, 600,000 square foot (56,000 m2) terminal with 24 gates on two concourses was designed by Lyle George Landstrom. who worked for Cerny Associates.
 The terminal, then referred to as the New Terminal, was completed on January 13, 1962, and operations began on January 21.
 Pier D (formerly the Gold Concourse, now Concourse G) was completed in 1971 and Pier A (formerly the Green Concourse, now Concourse C) was completed in 1972 as part of an expansion of the terminal designed by Cerny Associates.
 This project also involved rebuilding the existing concourses into bi-level structures equipped with holding rooms and jet bridges.
 The Gold Concourse was expanded in 1986 and included the airport's first moving walkway.
 Concourses A and B opened on June 1, 2002, as part of a $250 million terminal expansion designed by Minneapolis-based Architectural Alliance.
 The final component of the project included a $17.5 million extension of Concourse C consisting of six additional gates, which opened on October 31, 2002.

 Terminal 2 was first built in 1986 and then rebuilt in 2001.
-It is used mostly for charter and low cost airlines, including Minnesota-based Sun Country and Southwest, but is also used for Condor, Icelandair and JetBlue.
+It is used mostly for charter and low cost airlines, including Minnesota-based Sun Country and Southwest, but is also used for Condor, Frontier, and Icelandair.
 The terminal has since been expanded and has a total of 14 gates.
 The colored labeling system for concourses in both terminals was replaced beginning in 2000 with the current system of lettered concourses.